How to export fish for human consumption from 1 January 2021 and what documents you may need

 Get an export health certificate

-You’ll need an EHC for all exports of fish to the EU.
-This will be available from 19 October 2020.
+You’ll need an EHC for all exports of fish to the EU and movements to NI.

-All exports of fishery products will need to be dispatched from an UK approved food establishment listed by the EU.
+All exports from GB of fishery products landed by UK flagged vessels, will need to be dispatched from a UK approved food establishment listed by the EU.
 Find out how to become listed.

 Send validated catch certificate to the importer